In This Article

 Do your kids simply love watering indoor plants?
 You might be encouraging the habit as you see no harm in it.
 However, plants have their own needs.
 They require light, water and nutrition to survive.
 Now, the easiest way to meet their lighting requirements is to take them on a weekly vacation to your balcony and leave them to sun themselves for a couple of hours.
 And LazyGardener might help with their nutritional requirements as well.
-But what about watering them right?
+But what about watering indoor plants the right way?
 We came across this video to help you out.

 However, that’s not all.
 From choosing the right pot to your watering schedule, everything makes a difference to the life of your plant.
 So how do you know the correct way to water your plants?
 Read on!